“74% of U.S. companies are using or plan to implement a permanent hybrid work model.”

 - In-person Work: In a hybrid workplace, employees are also required to come into the office at least some of the time.
 This in-person work can involve team meetings, collaboration sessions, or individual work that requires face-to-face interaction.
-The office environment is designed to facilitate collaboration, communication, and productivity, with meeting rooms, breakout spaces, and other amenities.
+The office environment, like the Mindspace hybrid workplace in London, is designed to facilitate collaboration, communication, and productivity, with meeting rooms, breakout spaces, and other amenities.

-- Flexibility: The hybrid workplace provides employees with the flexibility to choose where and when they work.
+- Flexibility: The hybrid workplace, such as the Mindspace workspace Miami, provides employees with the flexibility to choose where and when they work.
 This flexibility can be achieved through flexible working hours, flexible work arrangements, and the ability to work from anywhere.
 This flexibility helps employees achieve a better work-life balance and improve their overall well-being.